 The bike ride was organised by Southampton Cycling Campaign, which Mr Brummel was an active member of.

-Cyclists rode from outside The Wellington Arms pub in Freemantle where Mr Brummel, from Southampton, was a regular.'A genius'
+Cyclists rode from outside The Wellington Arms pub in Freemantle where Mr Brummel, from Southampton, was a regular.

 It followed a route he would have regularly ridden towards the Turf Cutters Arms in East Boldre.

 Mr Brummel spent much of his time maintaining and restoring bicycles, after taking early retirement from the physics department of the University of Southampton on ill-health grounds.

 Lindsi Bluemel, secretary of Southampton Cycling Campaign, said: "He was a genius, there's no other word for it, he was absolutely unique and a genius and what he couldn't do with a bicycle couldn't be done."